top of page

 “All I ever wanted was the freedom to make my own mistakes.” - Mance Rayder [1]

-Some years back when we got into the advisory business as a start up, we had a whole bunch of M&A and capital raising deals, thrusted on to our plate by someone who seem to know important people from all over the world.
-There were companies who were looking to raise capital or get into new markets, start ups who were looking for venture funding, investors who were trying to put capital to work.
-It looked like a buffet of deals.
+On our plate were companies looking to raise capital or those trying to get into new markets, early stage start ups looking for venture funding, or investors who were simply trying to put capital to work.
+It was a buffet of deals.

-We spent a considerable effort evaluating each and every one of them.
-Some times it involved a systematic way of filtering and deciding whether or not to proceed.
-Other times we had to do 'favours' such as meeting random people or even just sitting mindlessly in a lecture or workshop for days.
+We had spent a considerable effort evaluating each and every one of them.
+Most times it involved a systematic way of filtering and deciding whether or not to proceed.
+Other times we ended up having to do 'favours' such as meeting brokers of the deal as part of the process, sitting mindlessly in a lecture for days.
+When ever we hit an impasse, felt it wasn't cost-effective or disagreed with going ahead, someone would say:

 "When starting up, sometimes you just have to do the things that you don't like to do."

-And as they say, listen to your elders and betters... but the deal pipeline was so full - full of long shots and losers, projects that had a low probability of closing, clients that likely couldn't pay, or simply just a waste of time.
+But our deal pipeline had been so full - full of long shots and losers.
+Projects that had a low probability of closing, clients that likely couldn't pay, or simply just a waste of our time.
+Listening to our "elders and betters", we almost never had any decision-making authority to kill the deal or proceed with what we felt made more commercial sense.

-It was probably only over a year later that I had begun to realise the ironic and toxic dumbness of it all.
+It was probably only over a year later that I had begun to realize the ironic and toxic dumbness of it all:

 The idea of starting up had been ours, us bearing our own costs, but somehow suffocating under a blind workload, executing a totally different agenda that belonged to someone else, just to heed conventional wisdom, that it was part of the entrepreneurial journey, and we had to "do the things that we didn't like to do."